Fire is an element that can cause great harm to the environment. However, natural wildfires can actually be quite beneficial.

-You can use wood ash as a mild abrasive to polish glass, silver and dull metals.
+You can use wood ashes as a mild abrasive to polish glass, silver, and dull metals.
 It can also be used as a mild abrasive to take water spots off wood furniture.

 Simply add a little bit of water to a cup of wood ash to create a thick paste.
 Put on some rubber gloves and spread the paste over the item you wish to polish.

 Allow it to set for several minutes, and then simply wipe it clean with a soft, dry cloth.
 You may need to rub a bit to bring out the shine.

 Try using wood ashes instead of baking soda to absorb odors in your refrigerator or another environment where you notice a bad odor.
 For best results, you should replace the ashes every few days.

 Wood ashes can be used to soak up grease spills in your garage, soil, or driveway.
 Just sprinkle it over the oil stain, allow it to sit and soak up the oil and then sweep it away.

 #7 – Clean Paint Spills